bioliv42/RecordServiceClient/rsConfig.md

 ## Client Configurations

-While it should not be necessary to change the default configuration, you have the option modifying RecordService properties.
+Although you should not need to change the default configuration, you can modify RecordService properties.

 To change any of the setting listed below: